Post-installation tasks

 kubectl get eventendpointmanagement

-4. Run the following command to display the name of the secret representing the certificate for Event Endpoint Management:
+4. Run the following command to display the name of the secret that contains the certificate for Event Endpoint Management:

 kubectl get eventendpointmanagement <instance_name> --template '{ {.spec.manager.tls.caSecretName} }'